 Tape Tips for the China Cabinet

-For areas we won’t be painting, we use FrogTape against the wood, then add a moisture resistant paper on top with cheaper masking tape.
+For areas we won’t be painting, we use FrogTape against the wood (because it’s the best paint barrier), then add a moisture resistant paper on top with masking tape.
 This combination of paint and protective paper ensures you don’t get paint – or splatter – on the wood you’re not painting!